AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 compatVersion
 : Required integer property and should be set to 2
-: By default Oak uses older Lucene index implementation which does not supports property restrictions, index time aggregation etc.
+: By default Oak uses an old Lucene index implementation which does not support property restrictions and index time aggregation among other features.
-  To make use of this feature set it to 2.
+  To enable those features set the compatVersion to 2.
-  Please note for full text indexing with compatVersion 2, at query time, only the access right of the parent (aggregate) node is checked, and the access right of the child nodes is not checked.
+  Please note that for full text indexing with compatVersion 2, at query time, only the access right of the parent (aggregate) node is checked, and the access right of the child nodes is not checked.
-  If this is a security concern, then compatVersion should not be set, so that query time aggregation is used, in which case the access right of the relevant child is also checked.
+  If this is a security concern, then compatVersion should not be set, so that query time aggregation is used, in which case the access right of the relevant children is also checked.
   A compatVersion 2 full text index is usually faster to run queries.

 evaluatePathRestrictions